Can You Get Botox While Breastfeeding?

 Should Breastfeeding Moms Get Botox?

-Although research on Botox and breastfeeding studies has shown that there is no visible effect or medical implications of getting a Botox injection while breastfeeding, a few things, such as the ones given below, should be taken into account before you opt for it:
+Many moms wonder, ‘Can you get botox while breastfeeding?’
+Although research on Botox and breastfeeding studies has shown no visible effect or medical implications of getting a Botox injection.
+In contrast, breastfeeding, a few things, such as the ones given below, should be taken into account before you opt for it:

 • Research has shown that botulin toxins enter the bloodstream in small quantities, even if administered to muscle tissue.